Our Hearing Aid Program

 - Cleaning, adjustments and repair of the hearing aid as needed

 - No charge for follow-up visits within the first year

 - Special financing for 12 months, with approved credit.

 VeriFit (Real Ear) Measurements

-A Consumer Reports study found that 34% of hearing device fittings in the United States were actually verified to ensure appropriate levels of amplification relative to an individual’s specific hearing loss.
-HES has been verifying hearing device fittings since this equipment became available in the 1980’s.
+A Consumer Reports study found that 34% of hearing device fittings in the United States were verified to ensure appropriate levels of amplification relative to an individual’s specific hearing loss.
+HES has been verifying hearing device fittings since this equipment became available in the 1980s.
 Our audiologists always perform this measurement as part of a hearing device fitting as it is part of our compliance checklist.
 We believe in using objective measures to validate every adjustment we’re making, to be sure it is what is best for the patient.
 VeriFit provides objective confirmation that the hearing devices are set, exactly the way they should be, relative to a patient’s hearing loss.

 Client Oriented Scale of Improvement (COSI)

-The COSI is an assessment questionnaire which allows us to document a patient’s goals with the use of hearing devices, and to make subjective measurements of improvements in hearing ability.
+The COSI is an assessment questionnaire that allows us to document a patient’s goals with the use of hearing devices, and to make subjective measurements of improvements in hearing ability.
 One of the greatest advantages of the COSI has been to promote a more focused approach to the patient’s individual needs as they move through the hearing device fitting process.